llv22/allrank_forward/README.md

-# allRank : Learning to Rank in PyTorch
+# allRank_forward : Learning to Rank in PyTorch (forked from [https://github.com/allegro/allRank](https://github.com/allegro/allRank))

 ## About